 The Wallowa Union Railroad Authority (WURA), an ORS 190 entity, owns the railroad corridor.
 WURA manages the overall corridor and the Joseph Branch Trail Consortium (JBTC) will manage and maintain the trail for WURA, similar to the Friends of the Joseph Branch for the Eagle Cap Excursion Train.
 Read about the community cleanup in the corridor organized by the Joseph Branch Trail Consortium in June of 2017: Volunteer Clean Up.

 How will the trail be maintained?

-Like many other rail with/to trails across the United States that are not owned by a state park, this trail will be maintained by a local 501c3 non-profit volunteer group (JBTC).
-The JBTC is a membership base and will seek funds through membership and grants, as well as set up an endowment.
+Like many other rail with/to trails across the United States that are not owned by a state park or maintained by a county entity, this trail will be maintained by a local 501c3 non-profit volunteer group (JBTC).
+The JBTC is a membership based organization and will seek funds through membership and grants, as well as set up an endowment.
 Local partnerships have been developed as well to help maintain trailheads.
 The Enterprise trailhead will be a partnership with the Oregon Department of Fish and Wildlife (ODFW) at the Marr Pond Wildlife Area.
 ODFW already has the funds to upgrade that trailhead location.
 The Joseph trailhead location will be a partnership with the Joseph Branch Railriders.

 Weeds are a major concern already in the corridor and the Wallowa County Weed Control Department has been contracted with by WURA to help control the weeds.
 It is anticipated this partnership will continue.
 Additionally, there will be Adopt-A-Trail segments where local businesses, organizations, and schools can help control weeds and litter along the trail.
 Trash cans will be placed incrementally along the trail for litter control.